apaz-cli/pgen/man.md

 `-h, --help`

-:   Show this help message and exit
+:   Show this help message and exit.

 `-o`